 - Link Color: #1b89ef

-So, you see the values above?
-Well, these can quickly help you build an interactive switcher that transforms your design in a way that it uses the background of #2d2d2d while matching Apple’s dark mode design.
+Do you know what’s special about the values above?
+Well, these can quickly help you build an interactive switcher that transforms your design in a way that it uses the background of #2d2d2d while matching Mac mail’s dark mode design.
 In fact, it even allows making use of the standard text colors that dark mode uses while giving your subscribers a seamless reading experience.

 Now, since you know how to optimize your emails for the dark mode, take a sneak peek on how it can help you extract the most out of your subscribers.

 As a marketer, it helps you get an insight into the subscriber’s choice of choosing a mode.
 You can easily decipher whether they use a light or dark mode through proper optimization.
 It happens when your ESP stores the theme preference of the subscribers and optimizes it for all the future emails that you will send to your subscribers, thereby making their overall email experience worthwhile.

 Since it facilitates a high level of personalization, it has the ability to prioritize customer experience by taking their preferences into account.
 This serves as a great way of satisfying customers while enticing them to open and click-through your email.
 And, we all know how it can trigger your sales and revenue to an altogether new level.

 It has been observed that dark mode and darker interfaces in general help users with low vision, or those suffering from cataracts and similar afflictions, to engage better with their devices.
 Additionally, it has also been found that reading for prolonged periods in lighter environments can possibly lead to myopia or nearsightedness.